MvvmCross/MvvmCross/docs/_posts/2018-2-6-mvvmcross-6.0.0-release.md

 - Migration to .NET Standard 2
 - Polished support for Xamarin.Forms
 - Brand new framework initialization (Setup & AppStart)
+- New register process for plugins
 - Supercharged `IMvxOverridePresentationAttribute` for ViewPresenters
-- Support for multiple levels of nested fragments on Android
 - Initial support for Tizen
-- Tons of minor improvements and bug fixes!
+- Tons of improvements and bug fixes!

 ## Migration guide

 MvvmCross 6 comes with quite a lot of improvements, but this also means some things will break.
 We have prepared a migration guide that will help you do the transition real quick!
+You can find it [here](https://www.mvvmcross.com/documentation/upgrading/upgrade-to-mvvmcross-60).

 ### NuGet packages